-- [1] On December 17, 2013, counsel for the National Automobile, Aerospace, Transportation and General Workers Union of Canada (CAW-Canada) and Unifor applied to the Public Service Labour Relations Board ("the Board") for a review of an order pursuant to sections 43 and 79 of the Public Service Labour Relations Act ("the Act").
+[1] On December 17, 2013, counsel for the Communications, Energy and Paperworkers Union of Canada Local 588-G ("CEP Local 588-G") and Unifor Local 588-G applied to the Public Service Labour Relations Board ("the Board") for a review of an order pursuant to sections 43 and 79 of the Public Service Labour Relations Act ("the Act").
 In accordance with section 43 of the Act, the Board may ". . . review, rescind or amend any of its orders or decisions, or may re-hear any application before making an order in respect of the application."
-As for section 79 of the Act, it deals with successor rights and obligations. - [2] In its application, counsel for the applicant requested that the Board review and amend its certificate, declare that Unifor is the successor of CAW-Canada by reason of a merger, and declare that Unifor has acquired all of the rights, privileges and duties of CAW-Canada, including all rights, privileges and duties set out in the certificate and in the collective agreement between the Treasury Board and CAW-Canada effective from March 31, 2011, to June 30, 2014. - [3] At this point, a brief review of the factual background involved in this application is in order. - [4] The CAW-Canada is, pursuant to the Act, the certified bargaining agent for the Air Traffic Control Group.
-This bargaining unit has, for decades, been continuously represented by the CAW-Canada and its predecessors, when a certificate was issued to the Canadian Air Traffic Control Association (CATCA) in PSSRB File No. 143-02-70 (19701214) for the Air Traffic Control Group bargaining unit.
-Further to legislative changes, a new certificate was issued in 1999, amending the description of the bargaining unit (PSSRB File No. 142-02-335 (19990607)).
-On December 23, 2004, an amended certificate was issued (2004 PSSRB 182) to reflect the merger of CATCA and the CAW-Canada. - [5] Unifor is a newly established trade union formed by the merger, in the late summer of 2013, of two predecessor trade unions, one of which is the National Automobile, Aerospace, Transportation and General Workers Union of Canada (CAW-Canada).
+As for section 79 of the Act, it deals with successor rights and obligations.

+[2] In its application, counsel for the applicant requested that the Board review and amend its certificate, declare that Unifor Local 588-G is the successor of CEP Local 588-G by reason of a merger, and declare that Unifor Local 588-G has acquired all of the rights, privileges and duties of CEP Local 588-G, including all rights, privileges and duties set out in the certificate and in the collective agreement between the Treasury Board and CEP Local 588-G, effective from October 1, 2011, to September 30, 2014.

+[3] At this point, a brief review of the factual background involved in this application is in order.

+[4] The CEP Local 588-G is, pursuant to the Act, the certified bargaining agent for the Non-Supervisory Printing Services Group.
+This bargaining unit has, since 1967, been continuously represented by the CEP and its predecessors, when a certificate was issued by the predecessor to this Board (the Public Service Staff Relations Board) to the Council of Graphic Arts Unions of the Public Service of Canada (CGAUPSC).

+[5] In 2005 PSLRB 151, the successor to that Board, the present Public Service Labour Relations Board, determined that at some time prior to 2005, there had been a transfer of jurisdiction from CGAUPSC to Graphic Communications International Union Local 588M so that the latter entity was deemed to have acquired the rights, privileges and duties of the CGAUPSC.
+The Board also determined that Graphic Communications International Union Local 588M had later merged with CEP Local 588-G so that CEP Local 588-G was deemed to have acquired the rights, privileges and duties of the Graphic Communications International Union Local 588M.

+[6] The Board then issued a new certificate confirming that CEP Local 588-G was the bargaining agent for the bargaining unit described as: "All employees of the Employer in the Non-Supervisory Printing Services Group as defined in Part I of the Canada Gazette of March 27, 1999".
+CEP Local 588-G and Treasury Board have bargained collectively and have entered into collective agreements, the most recent of which expires on September 30, 2014.

+[7] Unifor is a newly established trade union formed by the merger, in the late summer of 2013, of two predecessor trade unions, one of which is the National Automobile, Aerospace, Transportation and General Workers Union of Canada (CAW-Canada).
 The second of these predecessor trade unions was the Communications, Energy and Paperworkers Union of Canada (CEP).